93v/dynatron/README.md

   // be stored.
   // The add function can only be used on top-level attributes .add("age", 2) // optional
-  // If an array is provided the attribute will be updated as set to the array
+  // If an array is provided the attribute will be updated as a set of the array
+  // All values in the array should be of the same type without duplicates
-  // The add function can only be used on top-level attributes .add("hobbies", ["h", 1, null]) // optional
+  // The add function can only be used on top-level attributes .add("hobbies", ["h", "i", "j"]) // optional - either a string array .add("hobbies", [0, 1, 6]) // optional - or a numeric array
   // If a set of strings is provided it will be added to the property on the
   // item or if missing a new property will be created
   // The add function can only be used on top-level attributes